ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Módulos 21 e 22 — Referências e aplicação da identidade visual - <a href="https://medium.com/@pamella.marafigo/m%C3%B3dulos-21-e-22-refer%C3%AAncias-e-aplica%C3%A7%C3%A3o-da-identidade-visual-498c009e0c98?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Freelance Workflow: Manage Clients, Projects & Invoices in One Place - <a href="https://medium.com/@nexorad35/the-ultimate-freelance-workflow-manage-clients-projects-invoices-in-one-place-9a8b8904d49b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pâmela Marafigo`**
+✍️ **posted by `NovaGrid Studio`**

-<blockquote>Para este artigo, decidi reunir os exercícios dos módulos 21 e 22 do curso de UI/UX Design da EBAC, pois ambos fazem parte de uma mesma…
+<blockquote>Freelancing gives you freedom, but it also comes with endless responsibilities.
+Managing clients, keeping track of projects, sending…
 Continue reading on Medium »</blockquote>

 <h3>2.
-RemindLink Was Selected for a Google Play US Editorial Feature - <a href="https://medium.com/@rshshetty/remindlink-was-selected-for-a-google-play-us-editorial-feature-34f6c5904d1d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Offline-First Architecture in React Native: Building Apps That Work Without Internet - <a href="https://medium.com/@bhavyasavaliya.bs/offline-first-architecture-in-react-native-building-apps-that-work-without-internet-d9e024fb2939?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roshan Shetty`**
+✍️ **posted by `Bhavyasavaliya`**

-<blockquote>A meaningful milestone for an independent bookmark-reminder app – and a look at what I have been building next.
+<blockquote>Most mobile apps assume users always have a stable internet connection.
+In reality, that’s rarely true.
 Continue reading on Medium »</blockquote>

 <h3>3.
-9 Habits That Separate a Good Engineer From a Shitty One - <a href="https://medium.com/@garoono/9-habits-that-separate-a-good-engineer-from-a-shitty-one-fc46d01d6430?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Checking slope for drainage and ramps with a phone level - <a href="https://medium.com/@omegalabz/checking-slope-for-drainage-and-ramps-with-a-phone-level-83df6c5c62da?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ShipWithRathor`**
+✍️ **posted by `Omega`**

-<blockquote>I learned every one of these the hard way, after shipping 14+ apps and breaking most of them at least once.
+<blockquote>Drainage planes and ramp runs need slope, not just “level.”
+PlumbSync turns your phone into an inclinometer you can glance at on site.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Uber Clone App Development for Building a Scalable Ride Hailing Business - <a href="https://medium.com/@prozeneatsoffpage/uber-clone-app-development-for-building-a-scalable-ride-hailing-business-4a42ecb49b02?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Recreating Apple’s iOS 18 Fitness UI with HTML, CSS & JavaScript - <a href="https://medium.com/@gucluyumhe/recreating-apples-ios-18-fitness-ui-with-html-css-javascript-cd21b79cd336?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prozensoft Technologies Private Limited`**
+✍️ **posted by `Ömer Özbay`**

-<blockquote>The transportation industry has entered a digital era where customers expect speed, convenience, safety, and transparent pricing.
-Instead…
+<blockquote>Apple’s Fitness app is one of the most polished mobile interfaces available today.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why I Built Nefsera: A Calmer Way to Quit Smoking and Vaping - <a href="https://medium.com/@berkisoftware/why-i-built-nefsera-a-calmer-way-to-quit-smoking-and-vaping-f8a40d59564a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Static Code Analysis and Fortify for Android: Why Mobile Teams Need SAST? - <a href="https://halilozel1903.medium.com/static-code-analysis-and-fortify-for-android-why-mobile-teams-need-sast-9f72d6c0a17a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BerkiSoftware`**
+✍️ **posted by `Halil Özel`**

-<blockquote>How a personal struggle with nicotine inspired me to build a privacy-first app focused on support instead of guilt.
+<blockquote>Mobile apps handle credentials, personal data, payment flows, deep links, local databases, and privileged platform APIs.
+Yet the code…
 Continue reading on Medium »</blockquote>

+<h3>6. iOS 26 vs Android 17: What Every Developer Needs to Know in 2026 - <a href="https://ravi6997.medium.com/ios-26-vs-android-17-what-every-developer-needs-to-know-in-2026-c128c6766f3f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ravi`**

+<blockquote>Liquid Glass meets Cinnamon Bun — here’s what actually changes for your codebase, your UI, and your ship dates.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-14/28: The Journey of a Single Touch, From Driver to Your View - <a href="https://medium.com/@promode7/14-28-the-journey-of-a-single-touch-from-driver-to-your-view-b0c4376c2a20?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Staff Android Interview Questions: Kotlin & Advanced Language Features - <a href="https://medium.com/@nematengg/staff-android-interview-questions-kotlin-advanced-language-features-dcd177bf3953?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pramod Patel`**
+✍️ **posted by `Nemat`**

-<blockquote>InputReader, InputDispatcher, and event delivery
+<blockquote>The Kotlin questions that separate Senior Android Engineers from Staff Engineers
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Ban a Class or Method in Code (And Why You Should) - <a href="https://proandroiddev.com/how-to-ban-a-class-or-method-in-code-and-why-you-should-79e2a874ab98?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lately, I keep seeing the exact same type of post everywhere. - <a href="https://medium.com/@nantiayunikarman2000/lately-i-keep-seeing-the-exact-same-type-of-post-everywhere-690024059f05?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bao Le`**
+✍️ **posted by `Nanti Ayuni`**

-<blockquote>Turn code guidelines into automated guardrails to prevent footguns and fragile tests.
+<blockquote>“Spotify is finished.”, “Cancelled my subscription.”, “Switched to Apple Music.”, “Spotify doesn’t care about artists.”
-Continue reading on ProAndroidDev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-RemindLink Was Selected for a Google Play US Editorial Feature - <a href="https://medium.com/@rshshetty/remindlink-was-selected-for-a-google-play-us-editorial-feature-34f6c5904d1d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+One Codebase, Two On-Device Brains: Gemini Nano and Apple Intelligence in Compose Multiplatform - <a href="https://medium.com/@Y4583L/one-codebase-two-on-device-brains-gemini-nano-and-apple-intelligence-in-compose-multiplatform-7f785dec5dfc?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roshan Shetty`**
+✍️ **posted by `Yassine Beldi`**

-<blockquote>A meaningful milestone for an independent bookmark-reminder app – and a look at what I have been building next.
+<blockquote>A while back I wrote about running Gemini Nano on Android.
+Back then Jibify was Android-only.
+It isn’t anymore — so here’s the sequel.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Catching the Watchers: Building a Hidden Camera Detector for Android - <a href="https://medium.com/@abhinavsinghal29oct/catching-the-watchers-building-a-hidden-camera-detector-for-android-beda20345356?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Companies Give Away Products Worth Millions For Free. - <a href="https://medium.com/activated-thinker/why-companies-give-away-products-worth-millions-for-free-533137ed9a36?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhinav Singhal`**
+✍️ **posted by `The Rise & The Reason`**

-<blockquote>A technical deep dive into network reconnaissance and the tri-engine detection methodology.
+<blockquote>Android.
+Chrome.
+VS Code.
+Linux.
+If they’re so valuable, why don’t they charge you?
-Continue reading on Medium »</blockquote>
+Continue reading on Activated Thinker »</blockquote>

 <h3>5.
-I Set Up 2FA on Every Account I Own.
-Here’s What I Wish I’d Known Sooner. - <a href="https://medium.com/@iamadityayogi/i-set-up-2fa-on-every-account-i-own-heres-what-i-wish-i-d-known-sooner-7c7d0f3c1f04?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bypassing Runtime DEX Loading during Android App Penetration Testing (NO-ROOT) - <a href="https://medium.com/@shivank.devp/bypassing-runtime-dex-loading-during-android-app-penetration-testing-no-root-cd7854a9b90f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Iamadityayogi`**
+✍️ **posted by `Shivank Yadav`**

-<blockquote>It took an afternoon.
-It would have taken five minutes if someone had explained it properly.
+<blockquote>Modern Android applications are increasingly adopting advanced protection mechanisms to make reverse engineering and security analysis…
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Pop-Up Saying Your Phone Has a Virus Is Lying to You - <a href="https://medium.com/@iamadityayogi/the-pop-up-saying-your-phone-has-a-virus-is-lying-to-you-5ddecc32ff6d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Checking slope for drainage and ramps with a phone level - <a href="https://medium.com/@omegalabz/checking-slope-for-drainage-and-ramps-with-a-phone-level-83df6c5c62da?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Iamadityayogi`**
+✍️ **posted by `Omega`**

-<blockquote>What real phone malware looks like — and how to actually remove it
+<blockquote>Drainage planes and ramp runs need slope, not just “level.”
+PlumbSync turns your phone into an inclinometer you can glance at on site.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Stop Fighting Flutter’s Navigator: Why GoRouter Is the Routing Solution You Actually Need - <a href="https://medium.com/@flutter-app/stop-fighting-flutters-navigator-why-gorouter-is-the-routing-solution-you-actually-need-ed48d5e5011e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google’s warning to the European Union: opening Android to third-party AI agents could open the… - <a href="https://medium.com/@fjeronimo_39563/googles-warning-to-the-european-union-opening-android-to-third-party-ai-agents-could-open-the-708cbc18de12?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicolas`**
+✍️ **posted by `Francisco Jeronimo | Technology`**

-<blockquote>A practical, no-fluff breakdown of how GoRouter simplifies deep linking, nested navigation, and state management — so you can ship faster…
+<blockquote>Google published a blog post on 5 August 2026 titled “Balancing Interoperability and Security in the Age of AI,” setting out its position…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Bubble Sort Optimization in Swift: How to Reduce the Best-Case Time Complexity from O(n²) to O(n) - <a href="https://medium.com/@harshamt834/bubble-sort-optimization-in-swift-how-to-reduce-the-best-case-time-complexity-from-o-n%C2%B2-to-o-n-7db0c9fe3064?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple News Format & the Apple News API — Publishing Rich Articles Without Shipping an App - <a href="https://hari51215.medium.com/apple-news-format-the-apple-news-api-publishing-rich-articles-without-shipping-an-app-497e1babdd43?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harsh Khare`**
+✍️ **posted by `Being Hari `**

-<blockquote>Bubble Sort is one of the first sorting algorithms most developers learn.
-Although it isn’t used in production for large datasets due to…
+<blockquote>You open the News app on your iPhone, tap a story, and it feels native — the photo bleeds edge-to-edge, the pull quote animates in, the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Off to the Races!
-Reviews for my debugging book’s examples, Part One. - <a href="https://medium.com/@mrlegowatch/off-to-the-races-reviews-for-my-debugging-books-examples-part-one-2c590b2e8463?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple Is Building a Feature iPhone Users Never Thought They’d Get - <a href="https://medium.com/@appleinsides/apple-is-building-a-feature-iphone-users-never-thought-theyd-get-5d80f28140b2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brian Arnold`**
+✍️ **posted by `apple insides`**

-<blockquote>This is the first entry in what I expect will become a short series about the content in the debugging book I’m writing.
+<blockquote>And honestly, we have Microsoft to thank for it
 Continue reading on Medium »</blockquote>

 <h3>3.
-Seu app pode simplesmente deixar de abrir no iOS 27 a partir de Setembro 2026 - <a href="https://lucasferreiramachado.medium.com/seu-app-pode-simplesmente-deixar-de-abrir-no-ios-27-a-partir-de-setembro-2026-ffd60fa70633?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lately, I keep seeing the exact same type of post everywhere. - <a href="https://medium.com/@nantiayunikarman2000/lately-i-keep-seeing-the-exact-same-type-of-post-everywhere-690024059f05?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Ferreira Machado`**
+✍️ **posted by `Nanti Ayuni`**

-<blockquote>iOS 27 torna o UISceneDelegate obrigatório.
-O que muda na prática para quem desenvolve apps UIKit e Flutter?
+<blockquote>“Spotify is finished.”, “Cancelled my subscription.”, “Switched to Apple Music.”, “Spotify doesn’t care about artists.”
 Continue reading on Medium »</blockquote>

 <h3>4.
-Stop Fighting Flutter’s Navigator: Why GoRouter Is the Routing Solution You Actually Need - <a href="https://medium.com/@flutter-app/stop-fighting-flutters-navigator-why-gorouter-is-the-routing-solution-you-actually-need-ed48d5e5011e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+One Codebase, Two On-Device Brains: Gemini Nano and Apple Intelligence in Compose Multiplatform - <a href="https://medium.com/@Y4583L/one-codebase-two-on-device-brains-gemini-nano-and-apple-intelligence-in-compose-multiplatform-7f785dec5dfc?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicolas`**
+✍️ **posted by `Yassine Beldi`**

-<blockquote>A practical, no-fluff breakdown of how GoRouter simplifies deep linking, nested navigation, and state management — so you can ship faster…
+<blockquote>A while back I wrote about running Gemini Nano on Android.
+Back then Jibify was Android-only.
+It isn’t anymore — so here’s the sequel.
 Continue reading on Medium »</blockquote>

-<h3>5.
-The Future After Swift 7: What Every iOS Developer Should Prepare For - <a href="https://medium.com/@bhumibhuva18/the-future-after-swift-7-what-every-ios-developer-should-prepare-for-f1568831ea22?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. iOS 26 vs Android 17: What Every Developer Needs to Know in 2026 - <a href="https://ravi6997.medium.com/ios-26-vs-android-17-what-every-developer-needs-to-know-in-2026-c128c6766f3f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BB - iOS Developer`**
+✍️ **posted by `Ravi`**

-<blockquote>Swift 7 just landed — but the real question every iOS developer is asking is: what comes next?
+<blockquote>Liquid Glass meets Cinnamon Bun — here’s what actually changes for your codebase, your UI, and your ship dates.
 Continue reading on Medium »</blockquote>

 <h3>6.
-My Apple Intelligence Wishlist: What iOS Developers Actually Want in 2026 - <a href="https://medium.com/@bhumibhuva18/my-apple-intelligence-wishlist-what-ios-developers-actually-want-in-2026-e00171f08549?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why a Snooker Scorekeeper Should Belong to Both Players - <a href="https://medium.com/@korzhenkov/why-a-snooker-scorekeeper-should-belong-to-both-players-765eeacf330e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BB - iOS Developer`**
+✍️ **posted by `Fedor K`**

-<blockquote>From a smarter Foundation Models framework to a Siri that finally understands your app — here’s what would make Apple Intelligence…
+<blockquote>A scoreboard seems like a single-user tool.
+One screen shows two scores, so one person operates it.
+At a snooker table, however, this tiny…
 Continue reading on Medium »</blockquote>